ESMA Guidelines on stress test scenarios under Article 28 of the Money Market Fund Regulation โ Update 2025 (ESMA50-481369926-30585)

 - *Document own funds sources carefully, particularly when cash collateral or sale proceeds are used, as these are only permitted for loans with initial LTV below 100%

-- *Prepare for June 30, 2025 transition by
+- *Prepare for June 30, 2025 transition by:

 Key Dates

-January 1, 2021 - Regulation and LTV limits became effective for residential real estate credit on Luxembourg territory
+- Regulation and LTV limits became effective for residential real estate credit on Luxembourg territory

-May 21, 2024 - CSSF Regulation No 24-04 introduced temporary adjustments to LTV limits
+- CSSF Regulation No 24-04 introduced temporary adjustments to LTV limits

-December 30, 2024 - CSSF Regulation No 24-10 extended temporary adjustments
+- CSSF Regulation No 24-10 extended temporary adjustments

 Compliance Impact